 (Reviews for the concert staging of Alice’s Adventures Under Ground at the Barbican in 2016)

 Mr Stefan Sten Olsson and Mr John Tierney, Hamish and Sophie Forsyth, Charles Holloway, Gonzalo and Maria Garcia and the Contemporary Music Circle.

-Thanks to the Taylor Family Foundation and The Gerald and Gail Ronson Family Foundation Schools’ Matinees for their generous support of the Schools Matinee performance on Monday 3 February.
+the Taylor Family Foundation and The Gerald and Gail Ronson Family Foundation.

 There is lift access and step-free seating to most levels of the Main Stage auditorium, except the Orchestra Stalls, which are reached by a minimum of nine steps.
 There are more than 100 seats in the Stalls Circle, Balcony and Amphitheatre which are accessible without the need to negotiate steps.
 In addition, many seats in these areas and in the Donald Gordon Grand Tier and Orchestra Stalls are accessible by 10 steps or fewer.
 Find out more about accessing the Main Stage Auditorium.